“Are you kidding me?”: vocabulary meaning.

 - Are you kidding me?

-- A colloquial expression used as a reaction when someone says something that you think is too shocking or strange to be true, you think he must be joking because what he’s saying is so unrealistic and unbelievable.
+- A colloquial expression used as a reaction when someone says or does something that you think is too ridiculous, strange and you can’t believe he/she is doing or saying it.
+You can’t believe what you see or hear and you say that this person must be joking because it just can’t be true.

-Other examples of “are you kidding me” idiom in a sentence
+Other examples of “Are you kidding me?” vocabulary in a sentence

 “Are you kidding me?”: use in context explanation